tildemark/tildemark.github.io/_posts/2025-11-23-building-a-robust-cloud-dev-environment-on-oci-always-free.md

 3. If Nginx dies, `cockpit.domain.ph` stops working.
 4. You are locked out.

-**Keep Cockpit on the raw IP (Port 9090).** It must remain exposed directly to the internet to serve as a true backup.
+> **Keep Cockpit on the raw IP (Port 9090).** It must remain exposed directly to the internet to serve as a true backup.
 Since it requires a username/password, it is reasonably secure (and Fail2Ban protects it automatically on Ubuntu).
+{: .prompt-tip }

 -----